Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 parameter space that lead to non-dominated results in objective space.
 This set of points approximate real Pareto-front.
 Improving “solution” means that sets of points coincide better with real Pareto-front.

+What does it mean, solving a multi-obj problem?

+-   Single-point, that is Pareto optimal solution

+-   Multi-point solutions that all is Pareto optimal

 ### Metrics for multi-objective solution